Paul Eagle: Early life and career

 Eagle was adopted by a Methodist minister and his wife, a hospital worker.
 Eagle has kept contact with his birth mother who told him she couldn't keep him due to the lack of a domestic purposes benefit.
-When Eagle was five, his adoptive father ran for the Mt Eden Borough Council as a candidate for the Labour Party, a race in which he was ultimately unsuccessful.
-When he was aged 12 the family relocated to Wellington, where he became socially and politically active and agitated against the 1981 Springbok tour.
+When Eagle was five, his adoptive father ran for the Mt Eden Borough Council as a candidate for the Labour Party, he was unsuccessful.
+When he was 12 the family relocated to Wellington, where he became socially and politically active and agitated against the 1981 Springbok tour.

 Eagle was educated first at Wellington High School and then at St. Patrick's College in Wellington, where he showed an aptitude for art, leading him to study the subject at the Elam School of Fine Arts and the University of Auckland.
 He graduated with a postgraduate diploma in fine arts from the University of Auckland in 1996.
-He found employment in the desktop publishing design profession before working for Wellington City Council, Manukau City Council, Sport and Recreation New Zealand and the Ministry of Economic Development, mostly in event management roles.
+He found employment in the desktop publishing design profession before working for Auckland City Council, Wellington City Council, Manukau City Council, Sport and Recreation New Zealand and the Ministry of Economic Development, mostly in event management roles.
 He later worked for the New Zealand Police as a civilian in the Māori, Pacific and ethnic team.